Haz3l-cmd/Spython/README.md

 ## Installation guide

 ***Note that after running the *requirements.txt*, it should run out of the box.
-However if you decide to use another variant, e.g spython_http.py, you will have to configure a server and process the incoming requests(from the victim), , manually modify the payload as needed and change necessary parameters.
-Nevertheless, the installing is pretty simple, just copy and paste the command/s below, you may wish to run it in a virtual envinronment, see [here](https://docs.python.org/3/library/venv.html)***
+The installation is pretty simple, just copy and paste the command/s below, you may wish to run it in a virtual envinronment, see [here](https://docs.python.org/3/library/venv.html)***

 -    `pip3 install -r requirements.txt`

 ## File Structure

-- _commands.txt_ -> Commands that an attacker can run once connection from victim has been established
+- _commands.md_ -> Commands that an attacker can run once connection from victim has been established
-- _spython_tcp.py_ -> Source code of payload.
-Feel free to change it if you wish :)
+- _spython_tcp.py_ -> Documented source code of payload
-- _spython_cli.py_ -> This file provides the attacker with a command line interface
+- `interfaces`-> This folder contains scripts that provide an attacker with a command line interface(Availabilty: Linux, Windows and termux)
-- _templates_ -> This folder contains templates if user decides to automatically generate payload.
-No need to use _spython_tcp.py_ if payload is automatically generate, a new file called _payload.py_ will be created in current directory.
-Furthermore, a compiled  version of the _payload.py_ is also generated with respect to the user's operating system(e.g exe for windows)
+- `templates` -> This folder contains templates if user decides to automatically generate payload from the CLI or separately(using *generate.py*)
-- _extras_ -> This folder contains variant of the original payload, i.e _spython_tcp.py_.E.g _spython_http.py_ uses HTTP post request to send data back attacker's HTTP server
+- _generate.py_ -> This script is a spython add-on thats provides more flexibilty when compiling payload
+- `executables` -> Contains compiled version(object files) of payload
+- `logos` -> Contains icon sample, feel free to add your own
+- _requirements.txt_ -> Dependencies
 ## How it works

 ![image](https://user-images.githubusercontent.com/91953982/197544894-84fdfb20-2e73-4f5b-b4ca-a24dd663afdf.png)